-Fixed Cost Changes and Projections 2020 Change 2020 to 2021 Change Change in Number of Paid Days +22 -20 This column reflects changes in pay associated with the change in the number of page 2021, from 2,096 hours in FY 2020 to 2,088 hours in FY 2021. aid days (-1 day) bet ween FY 2020 and FY Pay Raise The President's Budget for 2021 includes one quarter of a 3.1% pay raise and three quarters of a planne +81 d 1% payraise for 2021.
-Employer Share of Federal Employee Retirement System +12 +49 The change reflects the directed 1.3% increase in the employer contribution to the Federal Employee Ro etirement System.
-Departmental Working Capital Fund -67 +17 The change reflects the final 2021 Central Bill approved by the Working Capital F und Consortium.
-Rental Payments -1 +9 The amounts reflect changes in the costs payable to General Services Administration on (GSA) and others for office and nonoffice space as estimated by GSA, as well as the rental costs of other currently occ cupied space.
-These of costs include building security; which in the case of GSA space, are paid to Department of Homeland Se curity (DHS).
-Costs of mandatory office relocations, i.e. relocations in cases where due to external events there is no alternate tive but to vacate the currently occupied space, are also included.
+Fixed Cost Changes and Projections 2020 Change 2020 to 2021 Change Change in Number of Paid Days +22 -20 This column reflects changes in pay associated with the change in the number of pa 2021, from 2,096 hours in FY 2020 to 2,088 hours in FY 2021. id days (-1 day) bety ween FY 2020 and FY Pay Raise The President's Budget for 2021 includes one quarter of a 3.1% pay raise and three 2021. quarters of a planned +81 d 1% payraise for Employer Share of Federal Employee Retirement System +12 +49 The change reflects the directed 1.3% increase in the employer contribution to the F Federal Employee Re tirement System.
+Departmental Working Capital Fund -67 +17 The change reflects the final 2021 Central Bill approved by the Working Capital Fu and Consortium.
+Rental Payments -1 +9 The amounts reflect changes in the costs payable to General Services Administration office space as estimated by GSA, as well as the rental costs of other currently occurrently; which in the case of GSA space, are paid to Department of Homeland Security; which in the case of GSA space, are paid to Department of Homeland Securelocations, i.e. relocations in cases where due to external events there is no alternat upied space.
+These courity (DHS).
+Costs osts include building of mandatory office space, are also included.